dangor18/STITCH-AD/README.md

 - `contamination`: Parameter for ISO forest.
 Default to 0.05
 - `forest_threshold`: Parameter for ISO forest thresholding number of outliers to classify orchard.
 Set to 25
 - `min_cluster_size`: Parameter for HDBSCAN for minimum size of a cluster to be considered as possibly anomalous.
 Set to 5.
+- `min_samples`: Paramter for HDBSCAN.
+Set to 7
+- `epsilon`: Paramter for HDBSCAN.
+Set to 0.45573170903500854
+- `alpha`: Paramter for HDBSCAN.
+Set to 0.7154196661308218
 - `v_thresh`: Parameter for HDBSCAN for minimum average score (or height) of cluster above the normalized average of the normal / largest cluster.
-Set to 1.5.
+Set to 1.3.